 Ian Douglas writes for children and adults.
 He is author of The Infinity Trap, a Sci Fi novel set on Mars and involving psychic teenagers, ancient monsters and the odd Martian ghost.
 The book is hot off the presses—check out the publisher’s web site for details.
 A sequel is in the pipes and the book’s very own web site, zekehailey.com is up and running.

 His non-fiction book, A Children’s History of Nottinghamshire, was launched at Waterstones in 2011, selling over 1500 copies in the first month.
 As a result, Ian now visits schools with his History Roadshow, a lively mix of pictures, quizzes, and storytelling.
-Click here to read more about Ian’s journey through the centuries and here for an interview with the Nottingham Evening Post.
+Click here to read Ian’s latest press interview and here for an interview with the Nottingham Evening Post.